 As an American I have spent the past 35 years living, working and raising a family across cultural and geographical boundaries.
 My family inherits much from the fudo of both the United States and Japan.
 I can only assume that my experience of what it means to be a ningen is very different from Watsuji’s.
 Nontheless, I feel very comfortable adopting the term ningen to describe what it feels like to me to be human, whether in the United States or Japan.
 The older I become, the more I have come to realize that virtually everything I experience internally takes on much greater significance when I bring it to life through my relationships with people and places.
 Without those people and places, I would not be the individual I am today, and the individual I become in the future will also take shape in the context of the people and places that surround my future self.

 My sense is that this is not a culture-specific reality experienced only by Japanese people, but rather a universal principle of human existence.
 As human beings, we are “people, supporting each other, existing in the world.”
 This is a fundamental truth whether we choose to address it or reject it.
-My sense is that individuals in Japan tend open to openly embrace this fundamental connectedness.
+My sense is that individuals in Japan tend to openly embrace this fundamental connectedness.
 They may bewail the constraints that come with being tied to other people, and some people in Japan will even try to break out of the constraints that come as fundamental conditions of their current place and people.
-Even these Japanese rebels, though, do so by searching for new places and people with whom to become who they want to be.
+Even these Japanese rebels, though, do so by searching for new places and people with whom to become someone that they want to be.
 Like many Americans who sing the praises of rugged individualism, they are not creating a truly independent self (the pure expression of which might be impossible) so much as they are searching for a new set of people and places where they can share a story of self that they like.
 Likewise, the subset of individuals in America who share bromides about self-reliance and independent thought might paradoxically just be sending out signals that enable them to connect with each other by claiming to reject connectedness.
 In either case, we become who we are in the context of the people we are with and place that we share with those people.
-Some of this process of self-creation happens by accident, some of it by choice, but all of it entails social connections with people and places.
+Some of this process of self-creation happens by accident, some of it by choice, but all of it entails connections with people and places.